jagi/meteor-astronomy/README.md

 ##### Events propagation

 Meteor Astronomy events work almost like the regular JavaScript events and you can also stop their propagation.
-Every event handler receives `EventData` object as its first arguments.
-The event data object has `stopPropagation` method that stops execution of any further events of given type on given object util the next event occurrence.
+Every event handler receives an instance of the `EventData` object as its first arguments.
+The event data object has the `stopPropagation` method that stops execution of any further events of given type on the object util the next event occurrence.

 ```js
 Post = Astro.Class({